 Types of Leather Damage:

-- Scratches and Scuffs: These are common in areas of high contact, such as the seats and armrests.
-Minor scratches can often be treated with conditioning and buffing, while deeper ones may require leather filler.
+- Scratches and Scuffs: These often happen on seats and armrests.
+Light scratches can be fixed with conditioner, but deeper ones may need leather filler during leather seat restoration.

 - Cracks: Leather cracks occur when the material dries out, losing its natural oils.
 Cracks can range from superficial to deep, affecting the leather’s appearance and texture.